lxmliu2002/lxmliu2002.github.io/_pages/about.md

 *2025.09*: &nbsp;👋 I am leaving [Ant Group](https://www.antgroup.com/)'s [Cryptology Lab](https://antcplab.github.io/) after a great internship.

+*2025.08*: &nbsp;🎉🎉 My research has been officially registered with the China Copyright Protection Center.
+And the technology has been deployed and applied by the Cybersecurity Defense Unit of the Shanghai Public Security Bureau, achieving practical effectiveness in real-world operations.
+Congratulations and thank you to all collaborators and mentors!

 *2025.08*: &nbsp;🎉🎉 After communicating with GitHub's support team for a full month, the website has finally been restored!

 *2025.08*: &nbsp;🎉🎉 I have organized the [lab materials](https://github.com/lxmliu2002/NKU-courses) for the Information Security major courses at Nankai University, as well as the [lecture notes and past exam papers](https://github.com/lxmliu2002/NKU-cyber) for theoretical courses.
 Detailed content can be found at [Baidu Cloud](https://pan.baidu.com/s/1XEdQ580od2ExjIEDnVg0mA?pwd=iNKU).